miraheze/dns/README.md

 # Miraheze DNS Production Configuration

 All changes pushed to this repository are automatically deployed to nameservers every 10th minute.
-Syntax is checked for changes go live however so please be aware when pushing changes.
+However, syntax is checked for changes to go live, so please be aware when pushing changes.

 # CAA Records

 From September 2017, CAA records will be mandatory for CAs.

 A CAA record is a DNS record which allows DNS admins to authorise CAs to issue SSL certificates for certain domains.
-This decreases the chance of phising through fake issuance of SSL certificates from *genuine* CAs.
+This decreases the chance of phishing through fake issuance of SSL certificates from *genuine* CAs.
 Further, this allows Miraheze to more realistically control which [CAs are allowed onto our platform](https://meta.miraheze.org/wiki/Special:Diff/13904#WoSign_and_StartSSL_untrusted_on_FF).

 Unfortunately due to a lack of upstream implementation, CAA records have to be defined using TYPE257 instead of the more appealing CAA.